home-assistant/companion.home-assistant/docs/integrations/url-handler.md

 Query parameters are passed as a dictionary in the call.

 ## Navigate
 This allows you to update the frontend page location via a deeplink.
+This requires version 2021.3 or later.

 For example: if you had a dashboard at `/lovelace/webcams` you can use `homeassistant://navigate/lovelace/webcams` to launch the app there.